-This is a great introduction to the classical guitar by one of the most inventive teacher-cum-composers there have been.
+This is a great introduction to the classical guitar by one of the most inventive teacher-cum-composers.
 It is also a great introduction to some fine Latin American music.
+Check it out.

 Like most method books written before the 1950s, this method too does not attempt to sequence note reading.
 This means the student is too quickly introduced to playing across all six strings and over frets before having an earlier period to practice notes within a restricted context – like playing on single strings or only across the first fret.